This entry focuses on the journey to our next destination.

 We found a good place to pull off busy US 50 in Gunnison at a large city

-park near the Western State College of Colorado.
-While Jim was under the
+park near the Western State College of Colorado to take a break:

 I took these